 Tapping into the Encounter Culture macro-trend, inspired by global travel, items such as lightweight palazzo pants, glamorous jumpsuits and flowing dresses become particularly relevant for high summer and resortwear collections.

-Fabrics and details play a key role in a season centred around casual, classic items – elevating them to fashion status, with deconstructed and redone looks featuring heavily.
+Fabrics and details play a key role in a season centered on casual, classic items – elevating them to fashion status, with deconstructed and redone looks featuring heavily.

 Commercial color winners such as cosmetic tones, florals and print stories continue to drive the offering, with bright blues and digital tropical offering seasonal updates.